-The Design Journal is a real-time document that reflects the candidate's attempt at managing his or her personal design process.
+The Design Journal is a real-time document that reflects the candidate's attempt at carrying out the design process.
 It should contain design sheets showing the use of:

-- a time-stages plan such as a Gantt chart and sub-plans for advancing the project - information and images, doodles/sketches/drawings (rendered if necessary) and calculations for identifying design opportunity leading to the formulation of the design brief and design specifications, initiating a suitable design idea, and developing the design idea into a working prototype to arrive at a proposed design solution.
+- a time-stages plan such as a Gantt chart to plan and to monitor the progress of the project - information and images, sketches (rendered if necessary) and calculations to arrive at a design brief and design specifications, to generate ideas and to develop an idea into a working prototype leading to a proposed design solution.
 Use notes and annotations only if necessary.